It's always the smallest cities that store the most amazing attractions.

 One of the most visited destinations on Palafox Street has to be the one and only Saenger Theatre.

-Known as the ‘The Grand Dame of Palafox Street’ by the locals, the theatre stands as a sign to the fun and opulent times before the Great Depression—all of which is apparent in its vintage, lucrative design.
+Known to the locals as the the "Grand Dame of Palafox Street," the theater stands as a sign of the fun and opulent times before the Great Depression—all of which is apparent in its vintage, lucrative design.

-Gulf Islands National Seashore
+Surround Yourself with Nature at Gulf Islands National Seashore

 Being protected federally, Gulf Islands National Seashore is a natural paradise along the coast of Pensacola.

 This stretch is equipped with facilities that will calm your soul and excite your mind.

-Pensacola’s Urban Swinery is a literal paradise for all the pork lovers out there!
+Pensacola’s Urban Swinery is a literal paradise for all the pork lovers out there.

-Urban Swinery, however, is a casual-dining place, where an uninhibited aura meets sophisticated vibes.
+Urban Swinery, however, is a casual dining place where an uninhibited aura meets sophisticated vibes.

-Some of their popular dishes include ‘Go Pig or Go Home’, pork ribs, duck salad, apple donuts and the combo board.
+Some of their popular dishes include their Go Pig or Go Home sandwich, pork ribs, duck salad, apple donuts, and the combo board.

-Admiral Fetterman Field
+Watch a Sports Match at Admiral Fetterman Field

-Located in the Community Maritime Park, Admiral Fetterman Field is where you will find sports enthusiasts having the time of their lives!
+Located in the Community Maritime Park, Admiral Fetterman Field is where you will find sports enthusiasts having the time of their lives.

 It is the proud host of Pensacola Blue Wahoos, a minor league baseball team.

-National Naval Aviation Museum
+Tour the National Naval Aviation Museum

 It came into existence in 1962 and stores more than 150 aircraft on its premises, all ready for you to experience.

-Not only that, but it also houses spacecrafts and seemingly uncountable aerospace-related artifacts and displays.
+Not only that, but it also houses space crafts and seemingly uncountable aerospace-related artifacts and displays.

-There is also a museum shop on-site, as well as a café.
+There is also a museum shop on-site, as well as a cafe.

-Historic Pensacola Village
+Explore Historic Pensacola Village